gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: Introduce plugins DSL block

-Adds the `plugins {}` DSL to init, settings and build scripts (not arbitrary script plugins at this point).
+Adds the `plugins {}` DSL to build scripts (settings, init or arbitrary script not supported at this point).
 Plugin specs can be specified in the DSL, but they don't do anything yet.

 ### Implementation

-1. Add a `PluginSpecDsl` service to all script service registries
+1. Add a `PluginSpecDsl` service to all script service registries (i.e. “delegate” of `plugins {}`)
 1. Add a compile transform that rewrites `plugins {}` to be `ConfigureUtil.configure(services.get(PluginSpecDsl), {})` or similar - we don't want to add a `plugins {}` method to any API
     - This should probably be added to the existing transform that extracts `buildscript {}`
 1. Add an `id(String)` method to `PluginSpecDsl` that returns `PluginSpec`, that has a `version(String)` method that returns `PluginSpecDsl` (self)
 1. Update the `plugin {}` transform to disallow everything except calling `id(String)` and optionally `version(String)` on the result
 1. Update the transform to error if encountering any statement other than a `buildscript {}` statement before a `plugins {}` statement
 1. Update the transform to error if encountering a `plugins {}` top level statement in a script plugin
+1. `PluginSpecDsl` should validate plugin ids (see format specification above)

 ### Test cases

-- `plugins {}` block is available to init, settings and build scripts
+- `plugins {}` block is available to build scripts
+- `plugins {}` block in init, settings and arbitrary scripts yields suitable 'not supported' method
 - Statement other than `buildscript {}` before `plugins {}` statement causes compile error, with correct line number of offending statement
 - `buildscript {}` is allowed before `plugins {}` statement
 - multiple `plugins {}` blocks in a single script causes compile error, with correct line number of first offending plugin statement